Flared Wingwalls, Full Height Headwalls and Cutoff Walls

 More information: Hydraulics Manual, Chapter 7: Channel Stability and Scour at Bridges

 Figure 27: Impacts of scour on a bridge abutment (left).
-This pier was designed for a free-standing scour depth of over 6 feet below channel bottom, which is what allowed this pier to maintain structural integrity though the floodwaters of Hurricane Irene.
+This pier was designed for a free-standing scour depth of over 6 feet below channel bottom, allowing this pier to maintain structural integrity though the floodwaters of T.S.
+Irene.
 Exposed footings at a bridge abutment (right).
 This is an example of substructure that is not scour resilient.
 High flows on this structure could wash away the material that the structure is founded on, compromising the structural integrity of the bridge.

 The low height from the streambed to the road can limit replacement options to a box structure, as the roadway may have to be substantially raised for a pipe.
 An increase in roadway elevation could create a dam, thereby increasing the extent of flooding upstream.
 Pipe manufacturers can provide specific recommendations regarding minimum and maximum fill heights and required pipe thickness.

 Figure 28: Pipe arch with minimal cover in Middlesex, VT.
 Recommendations for this structure were limited to a concrete box as the road would need to be raised to meet the manufacturer’s minimum requirements for cover over a pipe.
 Elevating the roadway is known to create a dam, thereby increasing extent of flooding upstream.
-Due to the presence of a FEMA Flood Insurance Study, and the proximity of adjacent residential property, floodwater elevations for this area are regulated and must not exceed those of the existing configuration.
+Due to the presence of a FEMA Flood Insurance Study, and the proximity of adjacent residential property, base flood (1% AEP) elevations for this area are regulated and must not be adversely impacted existing configuration.

 Debris and Constructability